MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddi_query_data_video_decode_statistics_0022.md

 ### -field Status

-Specifies the status of an operation as a <a href="https://msdn.microsoft.com/E7A3944D-142E-450C-B9EE-9190BF264C60">D3D12DDI_VIDEO_DECODE_STATUS</a> value.
+Specifies the status of an operation as a [D3D12DDI_VIDEO_DECODE_STATUS](ne-d3d12umddi-d3d12ddi_video_decode_status_0020.md) value.
+This value is extended to 64bits to accommodate predication.

 ### -field NumMacroblocksAffected

 The number of blocks affected.
 If the <b>Status</b> value is not 0, this member contains an estimate from the accelerator of the number of super-blocks in the decoded frame that were adversely affected by the reported problem.
-If the accelerator does not provide an estimate, the value is 0xFFFFFFFFFFFFFFFF.
+If the accelerator does not provide an estimate, the value is `0xFFFFFFFFFFFFFFFF`.

 ### -field FrameRate